 The handle must be pleasant to hold, give enough grip and assistance, and have a built-in hand shield to keep your hand.
 This will hold your hand in place as you saw it, even if you start sweating, and will protect your knuckles as you work.

-The bow saw blade strength varies with time, based on use, dampness, and warmth, making it unstable and potentially dangerous to operate.
+The strength of bow saw blades varies with time, based on use, dampness, and warmth, making it unstable and potentially dangerous to operate.
 A tension adjuster can help you avoid problems like these by keeping the blade firmly attached to the bow.
 An automated tension adjustment is available on some bow saws.

 Some bow saws, especially the smaller ones, have a triangular form rather than a bow.
 This makes navigating them into narrower spaces to cut trees or shrubs much easier.